devanshbansal4/Euphotic_Labs_Assignment_Devansh_Bansal/README.md

 To see the dynamic nature of the webpage ::
 1) Make the changes using the backend by opening the terminal inside backend directory.
 2) Use commands ::
-      sqlite3 dishes.db
+      sqlite3 dishes.db,

-      If the status is Published, use query :: Update dishes set isPublished=0 where dishId=2 Else :: Update dishes set isPublished=1 where dishId=2 You will see that the status on the dashboard changes automatically, because the page is dynamic.
+      If the status is Published, use query :: Update dishes set isPublished=0 where dishId=2,

+      Else :: Update dishes set isPublished=1 where dishId=2,

+   You will see that the status on the dashboard changes automatically, because the page is dynamic.